Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

 \section{General bounds on energy consumption of computation}

-In this section, we derive general upper and lower bounds of energy consumption of conducting computation in the framework formulated in Sec.~\ref{sec:setting}.
+In this section, we derive general upper and lower bounds of energy consumption of conducting quantum and classical computation, respectively, in the framework formulated in Sec.~\ref{sec:setting}.
 First, in Sec.~\ref{sec:quantum_upperbound}, we provide a detailed analysis of the achievable energy consumption, accounting in particular for finite-fidelity and finite-step Landauer erasure for reinitialization and quantum error correction.
-Second, in Sec.~\ref{sec:classical_lowerbound}, we derive a lower bound on the energy consumption.
+Second, in Sec.~\ref{sec:classical_lowerbound}, we derive a fundamental lower bound on the energy consumption.